Woodside (Silver Spring, Maryland)

-Woodside is a neighborhood located in the Montgomery County, Maryland, area of Silver Spring.
+Woodside is a neighborhood in the Montgomery County, Maryland, area of Silver Spring.
 Founded in 1889, it is the oldest neighborhood in Silver Spring.

 Location

 Woodside's boundaries are roughly Georgia Avenue (State Route 97) on the east, Spring Street to the South, 16th Street (State Route 390) to the north and the Red Line (Washington Metro) to the west.
 It borders the neighborhoods of Woodside Park and North Woodside.
 It also shares a boundary with the Silver Spring business district.
 The neighborhood was developed at the same time as other communities along the B&O Metropolitan Branch (i.e. Takoma Park, Kensington, and Garrett Park).

-Landmarks

-Woodside Urban Park is a 2.3-acre recreational park located on the southern edge of the neighborhood.
-The park was renovated and expanded in 2010 and contains picnic tables, a large children's play area, tennis courts, a bronze statue of a man on a unicycle, and a water fountain that provides a soothing counterpoint to busy Georgia Avenue.
-Also contained within the boundaries of the neighborhood are the Woodside United Methodist Church, part of the Silver Spring Cooperative Parish, and the Montgomery County Health and Human Services building.
-The DHHS building occupies the site and the renovated building of the former Woodside Elementary School.

-History

-Sligo Village Methodist Church (later renamed Woodside United Methodist Church before merging with a United Methodist congregation to form Silver Spring United Methodist Church in 2014) was built on a plot of land donated in 1872 by a local farmer.
-Due to the dangerously close location of the Washington Woodside and Forest Glen Railway, and a desire to be closer to the newly opened Woodside community, the congregation decided to move the building.
-The church was placed on rollers and pulled by a team of horses to the corner of Spring Street and Georgia Avenue.
-Following the sale of that property in 1963, the congregation built its present location on the last large, undeveloped parcel in Woodside in 1964.